xAirx/FullStack-PassionProject/README.md

 &nbsp;
 &nbsp;

-## Incidents management system
+## Express backend and GraphQL Layer

 ### **Introduction**

-- The incidents management system is an express server utilizing different endpoints, meant for being the backbone of the CinePortal (See below).
+- An express server utilizing different endpoints, meant for being the backbone of the entire stack
 - A mongo DB is connected to this specific docker instance, also dockerized
-- Data is seeded via a webhook from AlertManager, of which based on rules will send payloads containing information needed for the CinePortal microfrontends to handle based on forexample region, such as denmark, finland, germany etc.
-- The idea of the cine portal is to visualize tickets based on the flow from all of the above services.

 ### Considerations of an aggretation layer - BFF (GraphQL)
-- Since we are working with over 700 machines, internationally, a lot of data is to be expected.
+- Since we are working with multiple react microservices connected to a single express, internationally, a lot of data is to be expected.
-- Most of the data is meant to be filtered heavily in our Incidents management system. combining data from our cineExporter, scraping the cine-cloud services but also various other metrics.
+- Most of the data is meant to be filtered heavily in our express api.
 - An idea would be to work with graphql or simple express depending on the situation.
 - Utilizing the nature of graphQL  BFF we are able to make simple queries and handle the data filtering in a simple and easy way.